olbrichattila/goawsdeployable/README.md

 ## This is a work in progress. !!!
+## And it's only a prototype

+An event is created on SQS will be pulled to SNS, the SNS will accept subscriptions, lambda and / or http.
+The event processed by those applications in a unified way, and the developer don't have to know where the application was deployed.
+It is possible to create multiple lambda packages, and http (ec2) packages with different combination.

+There is a prototype which will write to the database, and will execute a list of pre-defined instructions starting whith one event.

 This package will be a framework where you can build a code what you can deploy to
     - AWS lambda